KRobinson414/katies-nc-news/UserStories.md

-x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality. x As a user, I should be able to login to the site. x As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site.

-- As a logged in user, I should be able to post a new article to an existing topic.
-- As a logged in user, I should be able to post a new article to a new topic.

-x As a logged in user, I should be able to post a new comment to an existing article. x As a logged in user, I should be able to vote on an article. x As a logged in user, I should be able to vote on a comment.
+x As a hiring partner with no access to my laptop, I should be able to use the site on my mobile without sacrificing style or functionality. x As a user, I should be able to login to the site. x As a hiring partner with no knowledge of the users in the database, it should be very clear to me how I can login to the site. x As a logged in user, I should be able to post a new article to an existing topic. x As a logged in user, I should be able to post a new article to a new topic. x As a logged in user, I should be able to post a new comment to an existing article. x As a logged in user, I should be able to vote on an article. x As a logged in user, I should be able to vote on a comment.